 Climate Shock: The Human Toll of the Climate Crisis

 In Southern Africa, 5 years of severe drought have led to water supplies disappearing, massive levels of crop failure and 45 million human beings going hungry.
 Landslides and floods in East Africa impacted 3 million lives in just the last 3 months of 2019.
-The floods in turn helped spawn a plague of locusts, that are devouring what crops survived drought and flood, threatening the food supply of tens of millions.
+The floods in turn helped spawn a plague of locusts, that are devouring the crops that survived previous shocks, threatening the food supply of tens of millions.
 Back to back cyclones ravaged Mozambique, Zimbabwe and Malawi last Spring, leaving 2.5 million in dire need of humanitarian relief in Mozambique alone.
+Never in recorded history have cyclones struck there twice in one season.

 The numbers are staggering, and yet they barely hint at the reality.
 We think of extreme weather disasters striking infrequently, followed by disaster relief, rebuilding, life returning to something like ‘normal.’